 Note: if you aren’t using the brand of rice I used, your rice could take longer to cook.
 If it’s not cooked after four hours, store the shredded chicken in the refrigerator until the rice is ready then stir it in just before serving.

-The soup will thicken a bit as it sits, so whenever you’re ready, scoop into bowls, then serve!
+The soup will thicken a bit as it sits, so whenever you’re ready, scoop into bowls then serve.
+I hope you love this EASY and healthy crock pot soup recipe!
+Enjoy!

 Crock Pot Chicken and Wild Rice Soup